You are here

 - receiving a disability pension at the Special Rate (T&PI).

-In such a situation, war widow's/widower's or orphan's pension will be granted without an application being lodged or a determination being made.
+In such a situation, war widow's/widower's or orphan's pension will be granted without an application being lodged or a determination being madeand the pension is payable from and including the day after the veteran died.
 Where a veteran has died as a result of a disability already accepted as being caused by war or eligible defence service, the death will be determined to be war or defence caused.
 In these circumstances a claim for pension still needs to be lodged with the Department.

 Exemptions from the requirement to lodge a claim